Cy4Shot/ForgeWiki/docs/contributing/guidelines.md

 The `info` defines the type of admonition.
 `note`, `abstract`, `info`, `tip`, `success`, `question`, `warning`, `failure`, `danger`, `bug`, `example` and `quote` are supported.

+!!! info "Usage of Admonition Types"

+    - Imporatnt information should be placed in an `info` admonition.
+    - Any extra information should be added via a `tip` admonition.
+    - Any warning should be put in a `warning` admonition.
+    - Pages that are uncompleted should be marked with a `danger` admonition at the top.

 ### 1.8 Buttons

 A button can be added simply by styling a link: